-The Consolidated Financial Statements have been prepared in compliance with International Financial Reporting Standards (IFRS).
+The Consolidated Financial Statements have been prepared in accordance with International Financial Reporting Standards (IFRS®) as issued by the International Accounting Standards Board.

-The Consolidated Financial Statements were authorized for issue by the Board of Directors on February 28, 2024.
+The Consolidated Financial Statements were authorized for issue by the Board of Directors on February 27, 2025.